orientechnologies/orientdb-docs/src/internals/Network-Binary-Protocol.md

 ## REQUEST_DB_OPEN

 This is the first operation the client should call.
 It opens a database on the remote OrientDB Server.
-This operation returns the [Session-Id](#session-id) of the new client to reuse for all the next calls and the list of configured [clusters](../datamodeling/Concepts.md#cluster) in the opened databse.
+This operation returns the [Session-Id](#session-id) of the new client to reuse for all the next calls and the list of configured [clusters](../datamodeling/Concepts.md#cluster) in the opened database.

 ```
 Request: (driver-name:string)(driver-version:string)(protocol-version:short)(client-id:string)(serialization-impl:string)(token-session:boolean)(support-push:boolean)(collect-stats:boolean)(database-name:string)(user-name:string)(user-password:string)